Discover more from Foundation Father

 What about knowledge?
 What about experience?

 Those are less important than you would think.
 You can read to them.
-You can find curriculum, complete with videos and schedules, that guides both you and your children.
+You can find a curriculum, complete with videos and schedules, that guides both you and your children.
 You can still hire outside help to fill in some gaps.
+Tutors, online and off, have never been more available.
+Online classes abound.

 But don’t ever let someone make you feel inadequate because you don’t have a Master’s Degree in glorified classroom management.
 They are trying to gatekeep your own children.
 Do not let them.